JCoupalK/go-pgdump/README.md

 Create PostgreSQL dumps in Go without the pg_dump CLI as a dependancy.

+Inspired by [go-mysqldump](https://github.com/jamf/go-mysqldump) which does that but for MySQL/MariaDB.

 Doesn't feature all of pg_dump features just yet (mainly around sequences) so it is still a work in progress.

 ## Simple example using the library